plasma-umass/scalene/README.md

 **NEW**: Scalene works inside Jupyter notebooks as well.

-[This notebook](https://github.com/plasma-umass/scalene/blob/master/scalene-demo.ipynb). illustrates the use Scalene in a notebook.
+[This notebook](https://github.com/plasma-umass/scalene/blob/master/scalene-demo.ipynb) illustrates the use Scalene in Jupyter.

 Installation: